 ― John Steinbeck

-Who else, if not Steinback, will say something that equally weird and beautiful.
+Who else, if not Steinback can say something that weird and beautiful at the same time.
 The idea is that if we say ‘People take trips,’ we imply that we are the main actors in the story.
 We decide what to do and what to experience.
-Since most of the time, the reality is entirely the opposite, however, the Steinbeck quote makes perfect sense.
+Since most of the time, the reality is entirely the opposite, the Steinbeck quote makes perfect sense.